 I considered it, but not for long.
 I wanted a cup of tea and a shower, so I was brave, and walked up the shops in my shorts.
 I don’t know whether it was the post-festival blues or the aggressive nature in which she said it (that’s right, this time it was a she) – “eeeeeerrrr look at the state of those, put them away, fuck sake” – but the tears did come this time, along with the lump in throat, and as I power walked my offensive legs faster towards the shop I vowed never to subject the world to them ever again.

 What gives someone, male or female, the right to shout about the way another person looks?
 What is it about my thighs that is so offensive to the human eye?

 Why did those lads feel the need to stick their heads out of the window to say anything at all, couldn’t they have just kept the thought to themselves?
 And the girl after Bestival, she was actually pissed off her face and looking for a fight, but that doesn’t matter, it still cut deep.

 Words are powerful.
 But so are these thighs.

 These thighs can probably squat those guys’ bodyweight, and then both of them combined, given time.
-(I’m on 3x 12 65kg so assume my 1max rep would be higher than that)
+(I’m on 3x 12 65kg so know I could lift more than that)